 Monk mode is a self-improvement framework for improving one’s social market value within a short space of time.
-Many people fail with implementing self-improvement because they cannot overcome psychological hurdles and are easily distracted by bullshit around them.
+Many people fail to integrate self-improving behaviour into their lives because they cannot overcome psychological hurdles and are easily distracted by copious amounts of bullshit.
 Monk mode is about mitigating distractions and focusing solely on self-betterment.
-Naturally, such an exercise is going to demand sacrifice that anybody can make, however the rewards you reap, the sense of direction you gain and the power you feel from the self-control you exercise will help your growth immeasurably, projecting confidence both inwardly and outwardly.
+Naturally such an endeavour is going to demand sacrifice.
+However, the rewards you reap, the sense of direction you gain and the power you feel from the self-control you’ll exercise will feed your growth immeasurably by allowing you to project confidence both inwardly and outwardly.

-The sacrifice: you’re going to be minimising your time contribution to social obligations and junk activities, the reason for this is because these activities consume a lot of your precious time whilst yielding almost little to no reward increment towards your social market value.
+The sacrifice: you’re going to be minimising your time contribution to social obligations and junk activities.
+The reason for this is because these activities consume a lot of your precious time whilst yielding zero to negligible increase towards your social market value.
 Monk mode is a serious commitment, you cannot half ass it.
 You’re either in or you’re not.
-It will be a struggle in the beginning, but once you’re fully engaged it will become a beneficially addictive lifestyle.
+It will be a struggle in the beginning, but once you’re fully engaged it will become a beneficial yet addictive lifestyle.

-The kind of activities I’m talking about when I talk about junk activities are:
+The kind of activities I’m talking about when I talk about “junk activities” consist of the following:

 - Going out for coffee or sitting around idly.

 - Watching porn.

 - Refreshing the shit out of Facebook/Twitter/Instagram or whatever social network it is you’re hooked on.